Complain when the car workshop has made a mistake

 When you have claims for compensation

-If you have incurred costs due to the fault, you have the right to withhold as much of the payment as corresponds to your claim for compensation.
-For example, costs for having to travel back and forth, alternative transport while the car is at the workshop, or if the workshop, in addition to performing the service incorrectly, has also damaged something else on your car.
+Have you incurred costs due to the fault?
+Then you have the right to withhold as much of the payment as corresponds to your claim for compensation.

 Claims for damages caused by the company